 Part 1: Judaea Capta

-The summer of 70 AD scorched as the sun beating down over Judaea, baking its desert sands.
-For the Roman legions surrounding Jerusalem’s city walls, the bright light reflecting off their armor was blinding.
-But for the people of Jerusalem these were the darkest of days.
+The summer of 70 AD scorched as the sun beat down over Judaea, baking its desert sands.
+For the Roman legions surrounding Jerusalem’s city walls, the bright light reflecting off their armour was blinding.
+But for the people of Jerusalem, these were the darkest of days.

 Slavery awaited Jerusalem’s able-bodied survivors; the sword its militant or frail.
 A handful of Jewish rebels held out at Herodium, Machaerus and Massada.
 By 73 CE, however, the Romans broke through their lines, bringing the First Roman-Jewish War to an end.

 Even before the last drop of Jewish blood stained the sands of Judaea, the Romans were gloating over their victory.

 In 71 CE, Titus celebrated a triumph through the streets of ancient Rome, parading the treasures looted from Jerusalem’s Temple and executing their leader, Simon Bar Giora, in the Roman Forum.